Home » Tutorials » How to Create a Chatroom in Python

 remove_client Function

-This function checks if a client is in the list.
+It checks if a client is on the list.
 If they are, it removes them and broadcasts a farewell message to all other clients.

 def remove_client(client):